From the oldest structures to man-made houses, we present a list of ten homes thought to be the oldest in the world

-First in the list we have a stone house, which is believed to date back to 3500 BC and is thought to be the oldest home in the world.
+First, we have a stone house, which is believed to date back to 3500 BC and is thought to be the oldest home in the world.

 Next is the Palace of Minos, estimated to have been built in around 1700 BC, followed by Villa Almerico Capra, which has roots dating back to 1580.